 You can pat yourself on the back after you make fermented vegetables because you will be putting mounds of beneficial microbes and enzymes on your dinner plate.

 I recommend you read the article by Dr. Mercola as he has a wealth of information on the subject.
 Fermented Vegetables

 Other fermented possibilities: try mixture above with some shredded beet, radish, or even apple.

 *BRINE: is 1 T mineral rich sea salt dissolved into 1 cup water.

 ** Use of a plastic bag: Not all fermenters use the plastic bag because they feel it leaches chemicals into the brew.
 I only leave the bag on the mixture for a few days.
 When the fermented vegetables are transferred to the fridge, I’m done with the bag.
 If you do not cover the surface you will have to skim off mold and who wants to do that?
 You can look for bags that are BPA Free.

 Want to learn more or get stated using essential oils?
 Learn more or join today!

-Join us for a live essential oils class in Kansas City, Dallas, or Houston!
-Contact us to find a class near you!
+Join us for a live essential oils class!
+Our team members are in all 50 states - Contact us to find a class near you!